mhostetter/galois/docs/getting-started.rst

 working with integer NumPy arrays.

-Set the display mode by passing the `display` keyword argument to :func:`~galois.GF` or by calling the :func:`~galois.FieldArray.display` method.
+Set the display mode by passing the `display` keyword argument to :func:`~galois.GF` or by calling the :func:`~galois.FieldArray.display` classmethod.
 Choose whichever element representation is most convenient for you.

 .. ipython:: python